yugeaaaaaaaaa/COMP2090SEF-Group-Project/task1/README.md

 A web-based recruitment system that connects job seekers and recruiters.
 Job seekers can search and apply for jobs with resume, while recruiters can post jobs and manage applicancations.

 ### Teatures:
 For job seekers, after register and login, they can search jobs by keyword or company name, apply for jobs with resume, add personnal skills and view application status.
-For recruiters, after register and login, they can post jobs with required skills, view posted jobs, review applicants'resumes and update application status.
+For recruiters, after register and login, they can post jobs with required skills, view posted jobs, review applicants' resumes and update application status.

 ### Tech:
 Python + Flask + SQLite